Tori Ger - Laws of the camp

 5. Repair your own equipment and clothing between spars and battles such that it is completed before the next time we meet.
 If you do not know how to make the repairs, feel free to ask one the Kutriguri.

-6. To become a Tesigan (Initiate Warrior of the Chalice), one must have their clothing and basic fighting equipment (ex.
-Caftan, Trousers, Sash, Boots, Spear and Knife) as well as spend one year as a Pelterene (Initiate) and come to one war (ex.
+6. To become a Tesigan (Initiate Warrior of the Chalice), one must have their clothing, basic fighting equipment (ex.
+Caftan, Trousers, Sash, Boots, Spear and Sword, Sword & Shield, Two-handed Sword, etc.) and come to one war (ex.
 Ragnarok, Pennsic, etc.).

 7. Every Kutrigur is expected to have a minimum of two years of time from becoming a Tesigan to the time they wish to become a Vatragan (Warrior of the Fire).
 They must propose ahead of time a Warrior's Ordeal for the Khan's approval, construct their Warrior's Plates on their Caftan, create their Vatragan Sash, and be able to complete 55 push-ups for men and 35 push-ups for women.
 Finally they must perform the Warrior's Ordeal to become a part of the Vatraganar.